Eva Predictsreputation OS

-Protocol overview
+Protocol Notes

-Average trust score
+โ€”Average trust score

 How it works

-Four steps from article to trust update
+Four steps from market call to trust update

-4Trust compounds into distribution
+4Trust compounds later

 Current product surface